A History of First Unitarian

 Substantial steps in the continuing modernization of the church occurred in 1953.
 The name was officially changed to First Unitarian Church of Providence; the Church and the Benevolent Society, previously independent organizations, were merged; and the prudential committee form of governance was instituted.
 The church school expanded considerably during the 1950s.
 Signing the covenant as a requirement for membership was eliminated in 1965.
 Beginning in 1953, the church hired a series of assistant ministers; Dr. Schacht was instrumental in bringing to the church the Rev. William Jones, then one of the denomination’s few African-American ministers.

 In 1955 the church purchased the property east of the Parish House in order to construct a new religious education wing, with classrooms, an office, and the Sharpe Memorial Chapel.
 In 1966, the Meeting House was again restored, for its 150th anniversary.
-Within a year, lightning struck the steeple; the ensuing fire and the water to extinguish it caused extensive damage to the sanctuary.
+Within the year, lightning struck the steeple; the ensuing fire and the water to extinguish it caused extensive damage to the sanctuary.
 Rebuilding efforts began immediately, and the Meeting House was quickly re-restored to the condition seen today.

 Older members of our congregation still fondly recall Dr. Schacht, who continued to attend the church until his death in 1978.
 His two sons are still members of the congregation.